toss-a/PCT-patches/README.md

 ## 3. Add IP Information Panel to PCT WebUI

 Supported on `PVE 8.1 ~ 8.4`

+Note: Versions above 8.4.11 are not supported!
+Already added by default when executing Patch-for-PCT-to-support-oci.sh!

 Thanks to `Gabriel Goller` (from pve-devel) for reference